Stevan M. Weine, MD

 Director of Otology Hearing Services

 Miriam Redleaf, MD, is a neurotologist at the University of Illinois Hospital, and as such is a widely-respected expert in otology (medical and surgical problems of the ear).
-She is the head of the Otology/Neurotology Program and Audiology Division at UI Health.
+She is the head of the Otology/Neurotology Program at UI Health.

 Arising from family ties to Ethiopia, Dr. Redleaf’s otology and audiology projects there have grown since their inception in 2012.
 Currently she co-directs a surgical training program with her Ethiopian partner, Dr. Es-hak Bedri.
 She has also initiated the first audiometry training programs in the country, starting this year with 29 trainees, and planning for 4 ongoing training sites in 2020.
 Her commitment to these projects has inspired her colleagues to help in this endeavor as well the support of the Department of Otolaryngology – Head and Neck Surgery at UI Health with the start of the Ethiopia Otology Fund as well as their volunteerism and expertise.